HammazAhmed2105/Networking-Packet-Tracer-Labs/Hospital Network Design/index.md

 12. PAT + ACL
 13. Testing config.

-## Basic settings on all devices and setting up ssh on routers and L3 switches
 # Basic settings on all devices and setting up ssh on routers and L3 switches
-### Basic settings on all devices and setting up ssh on routers and L3 switches
 - For this step we will be configuring hostnames, console password, enable password, banner messages, and disable IP domain lookup, on Layer 2 and Lyaer 3 Switches.

 <img src="https://i.imgur.com/4g527Au.png" height="65%" width="65%" alt="Disk Sanitization Steps"/>